ashwinerve2/My-web-project/Project Phases/Phase 2 (Basic structure and main functionalities).md

 ### Frontend Functionalities:
 - Responsive Layout (using Figma as reference).
 - **Copy-to-clipboard**: Implemented using JavaScript's Clipboard API.
-- **Live Conversion and Calculation Updates**: Real-time updates as the user types.
+- **Live Conversion and Calculation Updates**: Real-time updates as the user types (using JS Event listeners)
 - **Dropdown Selectors**: Choose number system and arithmetic operation.
 - **Real-time Input Validation**: For binary (only 0/1), hexadecimal (0-9, A-F), etc.